Adventure photographer captures supermoon at Volcán de Fuego

 The Obsession

-He acknowledges that many images and clips remain archived and unseen.
-Documentation, for him, is not always about publication but about the process itself.
+Success is not guaranteed, and he accepts that fully—many images and clips remain archived and unseen.
+Documentation, for Werner, is not always about publication but about the process of creating itself.

 “Sometimes it makes me a bit sad to feel like I’ve only seen some things through a screen.
-But in the end, I love being out there with a camera.
-If it wasn’t for my camera, I probably wouldn’t be out there at all.”
+But in the end, I love being out there with a camera...
+If it wasn’t for my camera, I probably wouldn’t be out there in nature all that much.”

 Werner sees obsession as a functional tool — one that drives return trips, new approaches and creative problem-solving.